roidrage/paperplanes/_posts/2010-8-12-inconvenient_caveat_about_mongodbs_replica_sets.md

 The tradeoff (as in: losing data) is simply too big for me.
 You could argue that these situations will be quite rare, and I would not disagree with you, but I'm not fond of potentially losing data when they do happen.
 If this works for you, cool!
 Just thought you should know.

+*Update*: There's been some helpful comments by the MongoDB folks, and there's good news.
+Data is not silently discarded in 1.6 anymore, apparently it's stored in some flat file, fixed with [this issue](http://jira.mongodb.org/browse/SERVER-1512), though it's hard for me to say from the commits what exactly happens.
+The documentation does not at all reflect these changes, but improvements are on the way.
+I'm still not happy about some of the design decision, but they're rooted in the way MongoDB currently works, and changing that is unlikely to happen, but at least losing data doesn't seem to be an option anymore.
+If making a bit of a fool out of myself in helping to improve on the documentation front, so be it.
+I can live with that.